It’s Time to Get Back Up

 When you do comeback, you need to start slowly.

-Likewise, if you have a joint specific injury you might be better to do isometric exercises to strengthen that joint until it’s strong enough to support the full weight (AFAA PFT Theory and Practice 2010).
+Likewise, if you have a joint-specific injury it might be better to do isometric exercises to strengthen that joint until it’s strong enough to support the full weight (AFAA PFT Theory and Practice 2010).
 Isometric exercises are those where the joint angle doesn’t change like wall-sits depicted below.

 One area that may be hampering you is muscle imbalance.
 For me, my hip flexors and quads were tight, pulling my upper body forward and down.